weizlini/ng2-parallax/README.md

     animations: Array<ParallaxAnimation>;
 }
 ```
-The property animations is an arrya of ParallaxAnimation objects which will allow you to animate any number of css properties.
+The property animations is an array of ParallaxAnimation objects which will allow you to animate any number of css properties.
 each ParallaxAnimation has the following properties to be written as a JSON object.. the properties with a `?` are optional

 ```typescript